andreaippo/demo-tracing/README.md

 The aim of this project is to demonstrate the use of tracing opentelemetry with Java and Spring Boot.

-The opentelemetry project is an attempt to unify a complex, vendor-specific multitude of SDKs, agents and configuration procedures, thereby allowing to make projects vendor-specific and independent from their specific SDKs.
+The opentelemetry project is an attempt to unify a complex, vendor-specific multitude of SDKs, agents and configuration procedures, thereby allowing to make projects vendor-specific and independent of their specific SDKs.

 A change of vendor will therefore not have any impact on the code base, just on configuration.